benyvue/readme-generator/README.md

   ## Usage Instructions
   Startup readme-generator, with a command prompt interface then type "npm install" to install packages for node modules.
 After module installations, run the application from the command line by typing in "node index.js" and proceed through the command prompts to create your README file.

+  ## Instructions Video
+  Please view the video on how to use the readme generator for a better understanding on how it works. (https://watch.screencastify.com/v/gAz9tqhsbR1Xh0BfnyA1)

   ## License